taymossimc/human-categorizer/README.md

 # Human Categorizer

 A web application for human-assisted categorization of chatbot messages.
 This tool allows researchers to gather human judgments for message classification, helping to improve chatbot response systems and message categorization algorithms.
+This version is written for development on your localhost, but of coures it can be easily adapted to run on a Linux-based virtual machine.

+Our team is providing this under the terms of CC-BY-NC.
+Which means that you are free to use it for non-commercial purposes.
+And we'd like credit if you use it or adapt it.

 ## Overview